Directory

 Profile

-Julie Zink, a 1999 graduate of the University of Dayton School of Law, joined the faculty in 2006 to teach Legal Profession courses, with a particular interest in intellectual property.
-She is currently the Coordinator of the Legal Profession Program and previously served as the Assistant Dean of Diversity, Equity, and Inclusion.
-Before that she was an adjunct professor at the School and an attorney at Faruki Ireland & Cox PLL in Dayton, specializing in intellectual property litigation.
-From January 2008 to January 2016, she worked part-time as counsel for Teradata Corporation, on patent matters.
+Julie Zink, a 1999 graduate of the University of Dayton School of Law (UDSL), joined the faculty in 2006 to teach Legal Profession courses, with a particular interest in intellectual property (IP) law.
+She is currently the Coordinator of the Legal Profession Program and previously served as UDSL's inaugural Assistant Dean of Diversity, Equity & Inclusion.

-Professor Zink was named Barrister of the Month for September 2010 by the Dayton Bar Association.
-She stepped down as President of the Dayton Intellectual Property Law Association in June 2013 after a two-year term and then joined the Board of Directors for Aullwood Audubon in July 2013.
-In January 2014, Professor Zink was reappointed for a three-year term to the Ohio Supreme Court's Commission on Certification of Attorneys as Specialists.
+Still active in the local (and national) legal community, Professor Zink was named Barrister of the Month for September 2010 by the Dayton Bar Association.
+After previously serving as Treasurer, Secretary, and Vice President, Professor Zink became President of the Dayton Intellectual Property Law Association in June 2011 and held that role until the term ended in June 2013.
+Professor Zink also served on the Ohio Supreme Court's Commission on Certification of Attorneys as Specialists from 2011 to 2017.
 In November 2015, she was appointed to the American Intellectual Propery Law Association's Quarterly Journal Editorial Board for a three-year appointment.
+Thereafter, she served as Chair of the Dayton Bar Association's Diversity Issues Section from 2019 to 2022, and on the Executive Committee of the Greater Dayton Area Diversity, Equity & Inclusion Legal Roundtable from 2019 to 2021.

 Courses Taught